jxmot/esp8266-PCF8574/README.md

 * 4 of each : LEDs and 330R resistors
 * Software!

 The rest is wire, breadboard(s), and a USB<->TTL converter board.
 And you should already have what you need to program your ESP8266.
-This project was originally built using an ESP-01S but I'm reasonable sure that most *any* ESP8266 platforms should work with minor modification to the code.
+This project was originally built using an ESP-01S but I'm reasonably sure that most *any* ESP8266 platform should work with minor modifications to the code.

 <p align="center">
   <img src="./mdimg/pcf8574-test-612x347.jpg" width="50%" alt="PCF8574 Project Circuit" title="PCF8574 Project Circuit" style="border: 2px solid black;"/>